 Rules for #2:

 - I will wait for everyone to be gone before beginning.
-Doesn’t matter how long you take, I will wait you out.
+Doesn’t matter how long you take, I will wait.
 Diagnosed with Crohn’s Disease at 17, by now I am an expert at controlling the flow of my plumbing.

 - If I’m really feeling ill and can’t wait, I will only poop when someone else is flushing or running the water in the sink.

 - If I am alone in the bathroom, I will repeatedly flush while going.
-I’m convinced in my mind that if I am sitting on the toilet when it is flushed then no smell will escape.
+I’m convinced that if I am sitting on the toilet when it is flushed then no smell will escape.

 - I do not like to run into people in the bathroom.
 So if I finish shortly after someone else, I will wait until they leave before coming out of my stall.
 I’ll dick around with my clothes or something so I’m making some kind of noise like I’m still doing something and there is an actual reason why I’m still in the stall.
-I mean, I don’t want to appear weird like I’m just waiting around for you to leave.
+I wouldn’t want it to appear like I’m just waiting around for you to leave.
 I mean, I am, but I don’t want the other person to think I am.

 - If I get the feeling that someone else is in distress and hoping I’ll leave soon, I will actually rush so that they can have their moment alone.
 I’m very accommodating like that.